 Campus-wide single stream recycling for glass, metal, plastic and paper is offered to all students, faculty and staff in campus academic and residential buildings.
 Specifically, all campus offices are provided with recycling bins, and buildings can request additional bins, for public areas from Facilities Planning and Management (FP&M).
-On an annual basis, ISU achieves an average recycling rate of 65%.
+Since fiscal year 2019, ISU has achieved an average diversion rate of 65%.

 Though a part of the university’s single stream recycling system, glass has a unique companion recycling opportunity at ISU.
 In 2012, through a partnership with the City of Ames' Resource Recovery System, focused on diverting all glass waste from the community’s waste stream, the Laboratory Glass Recycling Program was established.
 This program, developed and implemented through a collaborative effort of FP&M, Environmental Health and Safety, and the Office of Sustainability provides durable, leak-proof and reusable glass recycling bins for campus laboratories.
 The City of Ames also provides glass collection containers across campus, specifically targeting glass waste from campus operations.